Supply Chain Coordination Limited

 Miranda Carter

-Miranda is currently director of provider development at NHS England and NHS Improvement.
+Miranda is currently director of provider development at NHS England.
 Miranda joined Monitor in 2004 where she was responsible for the assessment of NHS foundation trust applications and reviewing NHS mergers and acquisitions.
-More recently she has taken responsibility for the provider transformation and provider policy teams within NHS England and NHS Improvement focusing on the development of the provider sector with systems to support the delivery of the NHS Long Term Plan commitments.
+More recently she has taken responsibility for the provider transformation and provider policy teams within NHS England focusing on the development of the provider sector with systems to support the delivery of the NHS Long Term Plan commitments.

 A qualified chartered accountant, Miranda started her career at Deloitte working in the UK and Hong Kong.
 In 1997 she joined PricewaterhouseCoopers (PwC) and spent four years in the transaction services department in London focusing on due diligence assignments.
 Her portfolio of financial experience is wide-ranging and includes mergers and acquisitions, due diligence and initial public offerings (IPOs).